GoogleChrome/web.dev/src/site/content/en/blog/preload-scanner/index.md

 This veers a bit from the focus of this article, but the effects of rendering markup on the client go far beyond defeating the preload scanner.
 For one, introducing JavaScript to power an experience that doesn't require it introduces unnecessary processing time that can affect [Interaction to Next Paint (INP)](/inp/).

 Additionally, rendering extremely large amounts of markup on the client is more likely to generate [long tasks](/long-tasks-devtools/) compared to the same amount of markup being sent by the server.
-The reason for this—aside from the extra processing that JavaScript involves—is that browsers stream markup from the server and chunk up rendering in such a way that avoids long tasks.
+The reason for this&mdash;aside from the extra processing that JavaScript involves&mdash;is that browsers stream markup from the server and chunk up rendering in such a way that avoids long tasks.
 Client-rendered markup, on the other hand, is handled as a single, monolithic task, which may affect page responsiveness metrics such as [Total Blocking Time (TBT)](/tbt/) or [First Input Delay (FID)](/fid/) in addition to INP.

 The remedy for this scenario depends on the answer to this question: **Is there a reason why your page's markup can't be provided by the server as opposed to being rendered on the client?** If the answer to this is "no", server-side rendering (SSR) or statically generated markup should be considered where possible, as it will help the preload scanner to discover and opportunistically fetch important resources ahead of time.